LCobeaga/shadow-price/README.md

 For this Blaster you will need:

 ### Hardware
-- 18 Regular sized Nerf screws (10mm long)
+- 18 Regular Nerf screws (10mm long)
-- 9 Small Nerf screws (5mm long)
+- 10 Small Nerf screws (5mm long)
 - two small washers that will not slide over the main screw heads (or switch two of the small screws for something like the washer screws that are used on Stryfe mag releases)
 - A small extension spring for the trigger
 - A small compression spring for the magazine release (pen spring works)